Imaginatio/REL/README.md

 ### Versionning

 REL version number follows the [Semantic Versionning 2.0 Specification](http://semver.org/).
 In the current early stage of development, the API is still unstable and backward compatibility may break.
-However, in version (0.Y.Z), a Z-only version is expected to be backard compatible with previous 0.Y.* version.
-But a Y version change poteantially breaks backward compatibility.
+As an additional rule, in version `0.Y.Z`, a `Z`-only version change is expected to be backard compatible with previous `0.Y.*` versions.
+But a `Y` version change poteantially breaks backward compatibility.

 ### String primitives